Mister Car Wash Inc (MCW) Shares Soar Above 1-Year High - News Heater

 Simply click here to receive it.

-The average price point forecasted by analysts for Mister Car Wash Inc (MCW) is $9.86, which is $4.32 above the current market price.
-The public float for MCW is 89.29M, and currently, short sellers hold a 11.93% ratio of that floaft.
-The average trading volume of MCW on October 23, 2023 was 1.70M shares.
+The average price suggested by analysts for MCW is $9.86, which is $4.41 above the current market price.
+The public float for MCW is 89.17M, and currently, shorts hold a 12.91% of that float.
+The average trading volume for MCW on October 27, 2023 was 1.77M shares.

 MCW’s Market Performance

-The stock of Mister Car Wash Inc (MCW) has seen a 1.78% increase in the past week, with a -0.35% drop in the past month, and a -39.81% fall in the past quarter.
-The volatility ratio for the week is 4.51%, and the volatility levels for the past 30 days are at 5.04% for MCW.
-The simple moving average for the last 20 days is 3.68% for MCW stock, with a simple moving average of -31.29% for the last 200 days.
+The stock of Mister Car Wash Inc (MCW) has seen a 0.93% increase in the past week, with a 0.93% rise in the past month, and a -44.10% fall in the past quarter.
+The volatility ratio for the week is 6.08%, and the volatility levels for the past 30 days are at 5.26% for MCW.
+The simple moving average for the past 20 days is -1.25% for MCW’s stock, with a -33.95% simple moving average for the past 200 days.

 Analysts’ Opinion of MCW